rytmis/bootcamp-wames-labs/01-management-portal.md

 ## Prerequisites ##

-In order to complete this lab, you will need a Windows Azure account.
+In order to complete this lab, you will need a Windows Azure account and a video file.
+If you have a cell phone capable of recording video or a web cam and suitable recording software, you can use them to create a short clip for testing.

 ## Creating a new Media Services account ##